 The cap height of a typeface is the distance between its baseline and the top of a flat capital letter (best exemplified by H, I, X).
 Note this does not account for the overshoot of pointed or rounded letters.
 These are often slightly taller – to compensate for the visual illusion of being shorter.

-Have you ever colored in the empty spaces in letters like ‘d’, ‘e’, ‘g’ etc.?
-If yes, you applied color to counters (albeit closed ones).
+Have you ever coloured in the empty spaces in letters like ‘d’, ‘e’, ‘g’ etc.?
+If yes, you applied colour to counters (albeit closed ones).
 A counter is the space enclosed (‘b’, ‘d’, ‘o’ etc.) or partially enclosed (‘c’, ‘h’, ‘s’ etc.) within a letter, glyph or figure.
 Pay attention to this space if you’re designing a typeface: it greatly affects legibility.

 The use of drop caps spans almost two millennia.
 You may have spotted these elements in books, where they often embellish the first page of a chapter.
 A drop cap is simply the first character of the text, enlarged to span several lines of the first paragraph.
 The letter can keep the same font as the body, although decorative typefaces add a bit of magic when suitably used.